Possible Observation of Quadrupole Waves in Spin Nematics

 To make a quantitative comparison, we utilized a recently developed tensor network method~\cite{VanderstraetenL2015,VanderstraetenL2019,PonsioenB2020,PonsioenB2022,ChiR2022} to compute the dynamic spin structure factor (DSSF) $\mathcal{S}(\bm{k},E)$ at zero temperature ($T=0$).
-This approach leverages the single-mode excitation ansatz~\cite{OstlundS1995} of iPEPS combined with automatic differentiation~\cite{LiaoHJ2019,SM}, and has been effectively applied to several TL antiferromagnets, including $\rm Ba_3CoSb_2O_9$~\cite{ChiR2022}, $\rm Na_2BaCo(PO_4)_2$~\cite{ChiR2024} and $\rm K_2Co(SeO_3)_2$~\cite{XuY2025}.
+This approach leverages the single-mode excitation ansatz~\cite{OstlundS1995} of iPEPS combined with automatic differentiation~\cite{LiaoHJ2019,SM} and has been effectively applied to several TL antiferromagnets, including $\rm Ba_3CoSb_2O_9$~\cite{ChiR2022}, $\rm Na_2BaCo(PO_4)_2$~\cite{ChiR2024}, and $\rm K_2Co(SeO_3)_2$~\cite{XuY2025}.

-Figures~\ref{fig:neutron}(a)-(c) show a remarkable agreement between INS and iPEPS results across all phases, which is uncommon in typical frustrated quantum magnets.
-Moreover, the narrow low-energy modes are clearly present in phases with a finite quadrupolar order parameter $|Q|$ [Fig.~\ref{fig:magnetization}(b)], suggesting that these low energy modes are unique to the SN phases of \NiP{}.
+Figures~\ref{fig:neutron}(a)--\ref{fig:neutron}(c) show a remarkable agreement between INS and iPEPS results across all phases, which is uncommon in typical frustrated quantum magnets.
+Moreover, the narrow low-energy modes are clearly present in phases with a finite quadrupolar order parameter $|Q|$ [Fig.~\ref{fig:magnetization}(b)], suggesting that these low-energy modes are unique to the SN phases of \NiP{}.

+For modes near zero energy, iPEPS with finite $\chi$ lacks quantitative accuracy due to slower convergence~\cite{ChiR2022}.
 It would be helpful if an intuitive quasiparticle picture could be used to understand the origin of these narrow low-energy modes.
-We note that the typical linear spin wave (LSW) theory based on Holstein-Primakoff bosons~\cite{HolsteinT1940} does not directly apply to the Hamiltonian \eqref{eq:Ham}, since the semiclassical $SU(2)$ coherent states completely miss the quadrupolar moments.
-An alternative generalized linear spin wave (GLSW) approach typically adopted for $S=1$ is based on $SU(3)$ coherent states~\cite{MatveevVM1973,PapanicolaouN1988,BatistaCD2004_SUN,TsunetsuguH2006,LauchliA2006}.
-However, this approach also does not capture the SN phases of the model~\cite{SeifertUFP2022}, as the site-factorized wavefunction underestimates the quantum entanglement in these phases.
+We note that the typical linear spin wave (LSW) theory based on Holstein-Primakoff bosons~\cite{HolsteinT1940} does not directly apply to the Hamiltonian \eqref{eq:Ham}, since the semiclassical SU(2) coherent states completely miss the quadrupolar moments.
+An alternative generalized linear spin wave (GLSW) approach typically adopted for $S=1$ is based on SU(3) coherent states~\cite{MatveevVM1973,PapanicolaouN1988,BatistaCD2004_SUN,TsunetsuguH2006,LauchliA2006}.
+However, this approach also does not capture the SN phases of the model~\cite{SeifertUFP2022}, as the site-factorized wave function underestimates the quantum entanglement in these phases.

-To overcome these difficulties, recall that for \NiP{} we have $D/J=3.97$, where the $|S_i^z = \pm 1 \rangle$ doublet is relatively lower in energy compared to the $|S_i^z=0\rangle$ state, leading to an effective $s=1/2$ model at low temperature~\cite{ShengJ2025_NiP}:
+To overcome these difficulties, recall that for \NiP{} we have $D/J=3.97$, where the $|S_i^z = \pm 1 \rangle$ doublet is relatively lower in energy compared to the $|S_i^z=0\rangle$ state, leading to an effective $s=1/2$ model at low temperature~\cite{ShengJ2025_NiP},

 where $\tilde{\Delta}\equiv -2 \left( 1 + 2 \Delta D /J\right) $, $\tilde{H}\equiv 2 g_c \mu_B B$, $s_i^+ = P_0 (S_i^+ S_i^+ /2) P_0$, $s_i^- = P_0 (S_i^- S_i^- /2) P_0$, and $s_i^z = P_0 (S_i^z/2) P_0$.
 Here $P_0$ is the projection operator to the doublet space.